KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 Last year, I set the goal to do random, fun things for my nieces.
 I continued this year.

-I ordered a special delivery of board games and fun toys including Checkers, Chinese checkers, Twister, Trouble, Pictionary, Scrabble, Exploding Kittens, and Do you Really Know Your Family?.
+Just in time for spring break, I ordered a special delivery of board games and fun toys including Checkers, Chinese checkers, Twister, Trouble, Pictionary, Scrabble, Exploding Kittens, and Do you Really Know Your Family?.
 The Magic 8 Ball in particular was a big hit.

 🔝 <sub>[**back to top**](#table-of-contents)</sub>